-Personnel designated and serving as aFirefighter/Paramedic shall be expected to continuously maintain their Marin County Paramedic Accreditation unless released from the requirement by the Department.
-An Engineer firefighter/paramedie, upon promotion to Captain, or a Firefighter upon promotion to Engineer or Captain, will no longer be eligible for paramedic incentive pay, used to fill minimum daily paramedic staffing, and will be responsible for maintaining his/hertheir certification if he/shethey desires to continue to remain paramedic certified in Marin County.
+Personnel designated and serving as a Paramedic shall be expected to continuously maintain their Marin County Paramedic Accreditation unless released from the requirement by the Department.
+An Engineer, upon promotion to Captain, or a Firefighter Paramedic upon promotion to Engineer or Captain, will no longer be eligible for paramedic incentive pay, used to fill minimum daily paramedic staffing, and will be responsible for maintaining their certification if they desire to continue to remain paramedic certified in Marin County.